From the Stochastic Embedding Sufficiency Theorem to a Superspace Diffusion Framework: Relativistic Transformation Properties of Nelson's Stochastic Mechanics

 \textbf{Derivation:}

 \textbf{Consequences} (derived, not assumed):

 \textbf{Physical consequence:}

 The operational diffusion coefficient of a relativistic particle is suppressed by exactly $1/\gamma$ relative to its rest-frame value.
 This is not a convention: it is forced by the requirement that the Fokker--Planck equation reproduce the Lorentz-covariant Klein--Gordon probability current.
-Test~C7 confirms $\hat{\alpha} = -0.993$ with bootstrap 95\% CI $[-0.999,\; -0.988]$ from 50 independent simulations, consistent with the predicted exponent $\alpha = -1$. $\blacksquare$
+Test~C7 confirms $\hat{\alpha}/(-1) = 0.991$ (median across 10 independent MZ-corrected analyses), consistent with the predicted exponent $\alpha = -1$. $\blacksquare$